Stephen Ministry is the one-to-one confidential lay caring ministry that takes place in congregations that use the Stephen Series system.

 - provide Stephen Ministers with ongoing supervision and continuing education

-People learn to serve as Stephen Leaders by attending a Leader’s Training Course—a one-week conference that introduces the resources used to lead Stephen Ministry, develops key skills, and gets people excited about this caring ministry.
-Saint Jude has four Stephen Leaders: Chris Giglio, Mary Pat Davis, Janet Pickering, and Rusty Schaefer.
+People learn to serve as Stephen Leaders by attending a Leader’s Training Course—a one-week conference that introduces the resources used to lead Stephen Ministry.
+Saint Jude has three Stephen Leaders: Chris Giglio, Mary Pat Davis, and Janet Pickering.

 Stephen Ministers are parishioners trained by Stephen Leaders to offer high-quality, one-to-one confidential Christian care to people going through tough times.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
 Twice a month, Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.

 Care receivers are parishioners who receive care from a Stephen Minister.
 These are people struggling through a difficult time in life—experiencing grief, divorce, job loss, chronic or terminal illness, or some other life crisis.